-To manage retail price risk, the Company has established an Energy Commodity Risk Management Policy.
+To manage retail price risk, the Company has established an Energy Commodity Risk Management Policy which is implemented through the Energy Commodity Risk Management Manual.
 The policy provides a framework for managing risks arising from the energy purchasing activities of the Company.
-The policy includes a market price risk exposure limit framework, monitoring and reporting requirements and review requirements.
+The manual includes a market price risk exposure limit framework, monitoring and reporting requirements and review requirements.